Esri/dynamic-situational-awareness-qt/tests/SanityTest.md

   - [ ] confirm that the app starts with the topographic basemap
 - Select the basemap tool
   - [ ] confirm that you see a list of all the .tpk files in the BasemapData folder (default is `ImageryMonterey` & `Topographic`)
+  - [ ] confirm that the `Topographic` basemap is highlighted
 - select one of the tpks
   - [ ] confirm that the tool closes and the basemap changes
 - reopen the tool
+  - [ ] The basemap that is highlighted should be the basemap that is displayed in the scene
 - click the close button (`X`)
   - [ ] confirm that the tool closes without changing the basemap
 DONE